Auties00/Cobalt/README.md

      - Document header

           ```java
-          var buttons = ButtonsMessage.newButtonsWithDocumentHeaderMessageBuilder() // Create a new button message builder
+          var buttons = ButtonsMessage.withDocumentHeaderBuilder() // Create a new button message builder
                .header(documentMessage) // Set the header
                .body("A nice body") // Set the body
                .footer("A nice footer") // Set the footer